Request for Core Addition or Deletion

 - ADU reviews and verifies that the request meets requirements.

-- ADU secures evidence of vote/approval by program and/or school faculty1.
+- ADU secures evidence of vote/approval by program and/or school faculty.

-- ADU routes the eform to the CCC Chair, Dean of Undergraduate Education, and Associate Provost for Policy and Program Coordination for discussion.
+- ADU routes the eform electronically to the Core Curriculum Committee (CCC) Chair, the dean of undergraduate education, and the associate vice president for institutional success and decision support for discussion.

 - The CCC Chair will distribute proposed requests to the CCC committee for discussion and approval.

-- The CCC Chair will route proposed/approved requests to the Dean of Undergraduate Education as the chair of Council for Undergraduate Education (CUE).
+- The CCC Chair will route proposed/approved requests to the dean of undergraduate education who serves as the chair of Council for Undergraduate Education (CUE).

 - Council for Undergraduate Education approval